-The BII operates through a network of 10 regions covering England, Wales and Scotland and has regional councils in each area.
+The BII also supports its local members through a network of 10 regions covering England, Wales and Scotland and has regional councils in each area.
 The regions are independent organisations and are not included in the financial statements of the British Institute of Innkeeping.